 Local Government Procurement Initiative

-We are working with the Australian Security Industry Association Limited (ASIAL) and United Voice to strengthen the procurement practices of local councils, starting with how they procure security services.
+We are working with the Australian Security Industry Association Limited and United Voice to strengthen the procurement practices of local councils, starting with how they procure security services.

 What does workplace relations have to do with procurement?